There are a few important things to remember when working with staging sites:

 Copying the staging site to your live site

-If you’ve made changes to the staging site and now want to push those changes to your live site, you can do so very easily.
-Start by logging into your live site’s /wp-admin dashboard.
-Next click the WP Engine sidebar plugin and click the ‘Staging’ tab just like you did earlier when first creating the staging site.
+If you’ve made changes to the staging site and want to push those changes to the live site, you can do so with the click of a few buttons.
+After logging into your live site’s /wp-admin click the WP Engine button on the top left hand side.
+Then, click the “Staging” tab.

 You will now see a black button labeled “Copy site from STAGING to LIVE”.
-Simply click that button and your staging site will now be copied over to your live site.
+Click that button.
+It appears as follows: